Tho100/ProgrammingFun/README.md

-This repositories is mainly and specifically used to publish my personal seperated language and seperated kind of program,software that i've been working on for couples of "tutorial" by publishing the codes and hence any individual can look up the screenshot of the program,software that is created by the code itself, and which allow the individual to copy the code and use the code with thier own way.
+This repository is mainly and specifically used to publish my personal seperated language and seperated kind of program,software that i've been working on for couples of "tutorial" by publishing the codes and hence any individual can look up the screenshot of the program,software that is created by the code itself, and which allow the individual to copy the code and use the code with thier own way.